 On the statement of Other Funding Sources - does the company have to name private investors?

 If you are not comfortable, you do not need to name investors in the application.
 You may list “private capital” as a funding source.

 One technical consultant team supports the program.
-Each awardee will typically be assigned one consultant as their primary point of contact, but each consultant will support multiple grantees.
+Each awardee will typically be assigned one individual representative from the consultant team as their primary point of contact, but each representative will support multiple grantees.